UWC common standards for safeguarding

 Naomi Swinton, (naomi.swinton@uwc-usa.org) Dean of Students, serves as the Safeguarding Lead.

-Alexis Mamaux, (alexis.mamaux@uwc-usa.org) IBDP Coordinator, serves as Deputy Safeguarding Lead.
+Kristin Dotti, (kristin.dotti@uwc-usa.org) Dean of Teaching and Learning, serves as Deputy Safeguarding Lead.

-Additionally, If an individual is not directly affiliated with UWC-USA or prefers to speak to another UWC entity about an experience of sexual misconduct, harm, abuse or neglect, the following reporting mechanisms provided by UWC International can be used:
+Additionally, if an individual is not directly affiliated with UWC-USA or prefers to speak to another UWC entity about an experience of sexual misconduct, harm, abuse or neglect, the following reporting mechanism provided by UWC International can be used:

 Statement on safeguarding from the UWC-USA Board of Trustees: